TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 to 512.
 The architecture, loss, and training procedure remain the same as described in the previous sections.

-As shown in @ddp_result_comparison, introducing DDP with a second GPU lead to an absolute gain of more than 4 percentage points on the COCO and Flickr30K retrieval tasks, while almost reaching perfect performance on the average median rank task of SHRe @shre.
+As shown in @ddp_result_comparison, introducing DDP with a second GPU lead to an absolute gain of more than 4 percentage points on the COCO and Flickr30K retrieval tasks.
 This underlines the importance of a large batch size for contrastive learning.
 However, we observe no improvement on the (zero-shot) ImageNet classification task.
 We hypothesize that the classification task is more dependent on the quality of the text-based class prototypes,